THE UNMUTUAL - PRISONER BLOOPERS

 When Rover reverses direction to start to herd Number Six away from the helicopter, slow motion reveals the top of the head of the propsman working the balloon (most likely Mickey O'Toole) in the bottom left-hand corner of the screen.

-There are two Number 66’s in this episode - the chess-playing Admiral and the crying Maid.
+There are three Number 66’s in this episode - the chess-playing Admiral, the lady Moke driver taking Number Six from the hospital, and the crying Maid.

 CHIMES OF BIG BEN